smeredith/smeredith.github.io/_posts/maze.md

 ## Uses for the Data Structure

 When choosing a data structure it can be useful to list the things you expect it to do.
+At this point, we don't know many details about how we will do things.
-For now we want to:
+But for now, we want to:
+* Print the layout of the maze to the console.
+This will probably involve visiting each cell and determining if it is connected to its neighbors.
 * Generate a valid maze.
-* Print the layout of the maze to the console.
+There will be multiple options here.
+We'll have to revisit this later.

 Later we will want to:
 * Solve the maze.
+This will probably involve determining if two arbitrary nodes are connected.

 ## A Graph